lockie/sicp-exercises/README.md

 # sicp-exercises

-Solutions of exercises from SICP book
+Solutions of exercises from SICP book, using [Racket](https://racket-lang.org).